Westland 30: Operational history

 On 6 January 1982, the first of three Westland 30-100s was delivered to British Airways Helicopters at Beccles; it was put to work supporting gas rigs in the southern sector of the North Sea.
 The type was later used on the scheduled passenger service between Penzance and the Isles of Scilly, and remained in service when the company became British International Helicopters during 1986.
 There was a reported reluctance within the CAA and the British Airports Authority to permit a helicopter service linking Milton Keynes with London City Airport.

 In the United States, Airspur Helicopters Inc. acquired four Westland 30s on lease to operate scheduled passenger flights in the Los Angeles area, beginning on 9 May 1983.
-Omniflight Helicopter Services also operated the type on be ehalf of Pan American World Airways, linking John F. Kennedy International Airport with Pan Am's heliport at East 60th Street in central Manhattan.
-Services ceased on 1 February 1988, and the helicopters were returned to Westland; the majority of these would eventually end up at The Helicopter Museum in Weston-Super-Mare.
+Omniflight Helicopter Services also operated the type on be behalf of Pan American World Airways, linking John F. Kennedy International Airport with Pan Am's East 60th Street Heliport in central Manhattan.
+Services ceased on 1 February 1988, and the helicopters were returned to Westland; the majority of these would eventually be donated to The Helicopter Museum in Weston-Super-Mare.

 The chief operator of the type was the Indian company Pawan Hans.
 During March 1986, the British government agreed with India to supply 21 Westland 30s for oil exploration duties using a British grant of 65 million pounds.
 India was allegedly reluctant to accept the deal until it was made clear that the aid would not otherwise be forthcoming.
 Between 1986 and 1988, the rotorcraft were delivered to Pawan Hans for offshore operations on behalf of the Oil and Natural Gas Corporation Limited (ONGC).
 A similar number of Aérospatiale SA 365N Dauphin helicopters was also supplied by France.
 It was soon found that the Westland helicopters were ill-suited to Indian conditions, issues with the Gem engines were reported along with high servicing requirements.

 In the aftermath of a pair of fatal accidents, Pawan Hans' fleet of Westland 30s was grounded and placed into storage in 1991; various proposals for their fate were examined throughout the 1990s.
 During October 2000, 19 of the surviving helicopters were sold to the British company AES Aerospace, but after six had been shipped to the United Kingdom, the deal fell through.
 It is believed that the rotorcraft are in storage at locations in both the United Kingdom and India.